Robert Hart (musician)

-Robert Hart (born 1 November 1958, Bournemouth, Hampshire - now Dorset) is an English vocalist and songwriter.
-He is currently the lead singer of Manfred Mann's Earth Band and the band Diesel.
-He has performed as a solo artist, and with The Distance and also with former Whitesnake members in the band called Company of Snakes and with Bad Company.
+Robert Hart (born 1 November 1958) is an English vocalist and songwriter.
+He is currently the lead singer of Manfred Mann's Earth Band and Bad Co Legacy.
+He has performed as a solo artist, and with bands including The Distance, Diesel and Bad Company, as well as with former Whitesnake members in Company of Snakes.
 He also fronted The Jones Gang, a rock group formed by Hart, Rick Wills and Kenney Jones.
-He was the first English writer to be signed to Disney owned Hollywood Records.
+He was the first English writer to be signed to Disney-owned Hollywood Records.

 Career

 Chris Blackwell signed Hart to his Island Records label in the 1980s and teamed him with Bernard Edwards.
 The two men produced collaborated on several projects, including the soundtrack for the Whoopi Goldberg film, The Burglar.
 The Distance was commercially successful in Japan.
 After leaving the band Hart moved to Atlantic Records as a solo artist, with Stewart Levine producing his first album, Cries and Whispers.

 He then became the first English artist to be signed by Disney-owned Hollywood Records, and worked with Russ Ballard on Hart's self-titled album, Robert Hart, which charted in more than 18 countries.